datawhores/empuploader/README.md

 ## Entering Data into jsons
 - When you run the program in prepare mode you will be provide opportunity to fill some of the option with your own data
-- Note the input provided will allow you to always move backwards and forwards, so editing a mistake will be easy
+- Note the provided will allow you to always move backwards and forwards, so editing a mistake will be easy

 ### Tags
 - Tags should be seperated by spaces